ArgonDesign/alogic/doc/literals.md

-The literal `true` can be used as a synonym for `1'b1`, and the literal `false` can be used as a synonym for `1'b0`, but otherwise `true` and `false` have no no special meaning.
+The literal `true` can be used as a synonym for `1'b1`, and the literal `false` can be used as a synonym for `1'b0`, but otherwise `true` and `false` have no special meaning.

 ### String literals

 The language accepts string literals enclosed in double quotes `"`.
 Alogic does not support interpreting strings as a bit vector.
-String literals should only be used as arguments to builtin function that require a string argument, e.g. `$display`:
+String literals should only be used as arguments to builtin functions that require a string argument, e.g. `$display`:

 ```